JGCRI/ambrosia/data/gcam-xml/readme.md

   "NonFoodDemand_Crops") are not changed.
 * `food-demand-input.xml`: Creates the new food final demands and gives the food supply sectors nonzero logit exponents.
+* `fd-solver-config.xml`: Solver configuration that imposes relaxed solver convergence requirements on food sectors that aren't actually being produced (and therefore can't respond to price changes in the solver).

 **Original GCAM input files**

 * `demand_input.xml`: Original input for food demands.
 This file is used to generate `food-demand-input.xml`.
 The version included here is from the GCAM-v4.3 release.

 **Generator Programs**